Reparo: Loss-Resilient Generative Codec for Video Conferencing: Introduction

-Beyond eliminating the need for transmitting redundant packets, \name\ offers three additional advantages.
-First, it can compress the video efficiently without creating dependencies between transmitted frames.
-This is because although \name does not leverage temporal relationships across frames for compression, it captures the prevalent visual features and dependencies between objects and shapes in video conferencing frames within its codebook, which is learned ahead of time and is known to both the transmitter and receiver.
-During transmission, \name\ need only send token indices as opposed to the actual tokens and the underlying dependencies.
+\item \textbf{Efficient Compression}: \namereparo efficiently compresses data by capturing prevalent visual features and dependencies among objects and shapes within its codebook.
+This codebook is pre-learned and known to both the transmitter and receiver, allowing \namereparo to transmit only token indices instead of the actual tokens and their underlying dependencies.

-Second, traditional video codecs have a highly variable bit rate since keyframes are much larger than other frames.
-As a result, it is difficult for traditional video codecs to meet an exact target bitrate, and the actual bitrate will always fluctuate during transmission.
-In contrast, in \name, all frames are equal, and hence \name\ operates at a constant bitrate and can easily adapt to any target bitrate.
+\item \textbf{Target Bitrate Compliance}: Traditional video codecs exhibit variable bitrates partially due to the significant size discrepancy between I-frames and other frames.
+This inconsistency makes it challenging for these codecs to meet a precise target bitrate, leading to fluctuations during transmission, transient congestion, and an elevated risk of packet loss or delay. \namereparo, in contrast, maintains a constant bitrate as all frames are treated equally, making it easy to adapt to any desired bitrate.

-Third, \name\ requires only one-way communication.
-In past video-conferencing FEC schemes~\cite{tambur}, the receiver sends an ACK for every decodable frame.
+\item \textbf{One-Way Communication}: Video conferencing frameworks, including those that rely on FEC \cite{tambur, webrtc}, typically rely on the receiver to send an ACK for every decodable frame.
 The sender waits for the ACK to retransmit, which could cause even longer freezes when the round-trip time is long.
-In contrast, in \name, the receiver does not need to communicate with the transmitter about undecodable frames; it will always use the received tokens to reconstruct the lost ones.
-Even if one frame cannot be recovered, it will simply wait and render the next frame.
+In contrast, in \namereparo, the receiver does not need to communicate with the transmitter about undecodable frames; it will always use the received tokens to reconstruct the lost ones.

-We integrate \name with a loss-resilient video conferencing platform~\cite{ringmaster}, and evaluate \name and VP9+Tambur~\cite{tambur}, a recent streaming-code based FEC approach, using the platform.
-Our results on a corpus of publicly available video conferencing style videos from YouTube show the following: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \name\ consistently improves the visual quality of displayed videos over VP9+Tambur for all loss levels.
-Specifically, \name\ achieves 34.1 dB, 34.0 dB, and 33.9 dB 10\textsuperscript{th} percentile PSNR under low, medium, and high loss levels, respectively, outperforming VP9+Tambur by 3.1 dB, 9.8 dB, and 17.9 dB.